Bailador/Bailador/README.md

     If anything defined is returned this will be the content of the response as long as you don't have rendered something in the callable of the route.
 If an `IO::Path` gets returned it automatically guesses its content type based on the filename extensions and renders the content of the file.

 Using `self.render` will turn off auto rendering.

+#### Using Controller Classes

+Instead of using simple subs for routes (e.g in combination with `get`, `post`, `delete` etc) you could also use Controller Classes.
+Controller Classes are most likely the way to go for applications that grow bigger.
+You need to specify a class and a method name.
+The class gets instanciated for each HTTP request that matches the route definition.
+It is also possible to use an object instead of a class name, so you avoid the generation of new instances.
+In oder words your Controller is no longer stateless.
+You should still considder the controllers as glue code which glues your bailador-agnostic model, a model that is not even aware of bailador and does not use Bailadors DSL) to the HTTP requests.
+This allows to your model classes to be easily tested in tests.
+A small example can be found [here](examples/controllers.pl6).

+    get '/v1/data/:id' => { class => 'My::Controller::Class', method => 'get-data' };

 #### Bailador::Route::StaticFile